 Parking: Limited free parking (car park postcode HR6 9UW) is available a 15 minute walk away from the castle at the village hall (not suitable for coaches).
 The walk then takes you through the village and up a steep incline to the Castle.

-Facilities: There are two pubs in Wigmore village that serve food.
-Toilets are available inside the village hall, open from Easter to the end of the October half term.
-There is a disabled toilet with ramp access from the village hall car park.
+Facilities: There are two pubs in Wigmore village which serve food.
+Toilets are available year round at the village hall and there is a disabled toilet with ramp access from the village hall car park.

 Plan a Great Day Out